 B6 ?
 Hard

 Follow the trail from the parking up the hill and through the boulders to the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spook Main Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spook Main Wall:

 Featured Route For Spook Main Wall

 Ride the Lightning 5.13b 8a 29 IX+ 30 E7 6c New Mexico